 The boys go back to talking about Stradlater, who is out on a date.
 Ackley is really not a fan of this guy, but it seems the reason is because Stradlater told him he should really brush his teeth once in a while.

-Holden admits that Stradlater is conceited, but defends him.
-He says if Stradlater was wearing a tie you really liked, he'd just take it off and give it to you.
+Lay off him, says Holden.
+He might be conceited, but, if Stradlater were wearing a tie you really liked, he'd just take it off and give it to you.